Setup toolchain

 For scenarios like CI, moon

-can be ran with through a root package.json
+can be ran through a root package.json

-script — but this comes
+script — but this comes with

-to use the global binary.
+use the global moon

 {